denjai/Calculator/README.md

 # Calculator
 Commission fee calculator for cash in and cash out operations.
 ## Installing
+* Option 1
+Downloaded the app as zip file.
+Uzip the app in desired directory and go to the root directory of the app.

+* Option2
+Clone the repository.
+Run the following command: git clone git@github.com:denjai/Calculator.git

+Install composer if you do not have it installed yet - https://getcomposer.org/download/.
+Run the command:
+`composer dump-autoload -o`
 ## Usage
+`php service.php input.csv`
 ## Running tests
+`composer install`
 `./vendor/bin/phpunit tests`